Apache Kafka - K8s

 Note: It is recommended to deploy a separate Juju application for running Cruise Control in production environments.

-For the purposes of this tutorial, we will be deploying a single Charmed Kafka K8s unit to serve as the balancer:
+For the purposes of this tutorial, we will be deploying a single Charmed Apache Kafka K8s unit to serve as the balancer:

 juju deploy kafka-k8s --config roles=balancer -n 1 cruise-control